Patient Portal Market Size and Share

 Global Patient Portal Market Report Scope

-The patient portal is a web-based access point that is connected with the electronic health records (EHR) systems and focuses on patient access to those health records.
+As per the scope of the report, the patient portal is a web-based access point connected to electronic health records (EHR) systems and focuses on patient access to those records.
 The patients may share their health information and communicate remotely.
 These allow patients to look into various data points.
 Some portals allow patients to check medical history data and view demographics.

 The Patient Portal Market is Segmented by Portal (Integrated Patient Portal and Standalone Patient Portal), Deployment Mode (Cloud-based and On-Premise and Web-based), End-User (Hospitals and Clinics, Pharmacies, and Other End-Users), and Geography (North America (United States, Canada, and Mexico), Europe (United Kingdom, Germany, France, Italy Spain, and Rest of Europe) Asia-Pacific (China, Japan, India, Australia, South Korea, and Rest of Asia-Pacific), Middle East and Africa (GCC, South Africa, and Rest of Middle East and Africa), and South America (Brazil, Argentina, and Rest of South America)).
+The market report also covers the estimated market sizes and trends for 17 countries across major regions globally.
 The report offers the value (in USD million) for the above segments.

 | Integrated Portals |